gangdong/gangdong.github.io/_posts/2021-06-03-Python-pypy.markdown

   	<div class = "body">
 		<p>For static programming language, the compiler will convert the source code into machine code readable by a specific computer architecture.
 In other words, when executing the program, the execution is not the source code, but the machine code.<br>

-		Because of the lack of translation process, the static programming language is usually faster than a dynamic programming language.
+		Because of the lack of translation process, the execution of the static programming language is usually faster than a dynamic programming language.
 		</p>
   	</div>
 </div>